 The kindness of two sisters has left a lasting legacy for the people of Wheeling.
 All the facilities and services of The Welty Home for the Aged, Inc. were made possible through the charitable donation of Clara and Bertha Welty, who left the bulk of their estate to create a trust that would help elderly people.

-Clara Welty, the last surviving member of a Wheeling merchant’s family, used the fortune she inherited to support worthy causes, especially the Catholic Church.
+Clara Welty, the last surviving member of a Wheeling merchant’s family, used her inheritance to support worthy causes, especially the Catholic Church.
 She cared deeply about the poor and provided direct assistance to a number of families in Wheeling, West Virginia, during and after the Great Depression.
 Her generosity was so profound that it earned the notice of the Vatican; in 1949, Pope Pius XII bestowed the Papal Medal on Miss Welty.

 In 1950, she donated her family home as a place to provide care for elderly people in a “Christian, charitable and benevolent manner.”
 Since then the Welty Trust has funded the construction or renovation of six residential complexes, all located in the same tree-lined neighborhood in Wheeling to provide quality housing and health care for people over 65: